dunglas/frankenphp/docs/performance.md

 This will improve performance if the `root` directive contains [placeholders](https://caddyserver.com/docs/conventions#placeholders).
 The gain will be negligible in other cases.

+## Logs

+Logging is obviously very useful, but, by definition, it requires I/O operations and memory allocations, which considerably reduces performance.
+Make sure you [set the logging level](https://caddyserver.com/docs/caddyfile/options#log) correctly, and only log what's necessary.

 ## PHP Performance

 FrankenPHP executes the official PHP interpreter.